-OFFT 1880 Office Practicum
+OFFT 1880 Office Practicum 3 credits

 Designed to give students realistic practice in business documentation and transcription skills involving a wide variety of real-world business activities.
 This project-based class will integrate administrative functions that are expected of a professional administrative assistant.
-Prerequisite: OFFT 1090 AND OFFT 1170 AND OFFT 1420 (MAY BE TAKEN CONCURRENTLY) AND INFO 2100 (MAY BE TAKEN CONCURRENTLY) AND OFFT 1420 (MAY BE TAKEN CONCURRENTLY) (30/45/0/0)
+Prerequisite: OFFT 1090 AND OFFT 1170 AND OFFT 1420 (MAY BE TAKEN CONCURRENT-LY) AND BSAD 2050 (MAY BE TAKEN CONCURRENTLY) AND INFO (30/45/0/0)

-OFFT 2090 Advanced Word Certification 2 credits

-Designed for a higher degree of competence in word processing using microcomputer technology.
+OFFT 2090 Advanced Word Certification 2 credits Designed for a higher degree of competence in word processing using microcomputer technology.
 This course will prepare the student for the Microsoft Office Specialist exam in the Microsoft Word application using the most recent version.
 Upon completion of the course, the student will take the interactive exam.
 Certification will be awarded to the students when they pass this exam.
 Prerequisite: OFFT 1090 (30/0/0/0)